 During this epoch, Yang has mostly taken a break from photography—before the coronavirus pandemic, he was typically photographing guests in theatre lobbies and art exhibitions three nights a week.
 But turning 77 this year, he’d been considering scaling back his social rounds anyway, to conserve energy.
 He’s still fit, bicycling around paths near his apartment in Wolli Creek, in Sydney’s inner southwest, and has been socialising on Zoom conferences.

 As achingly conveyed in his documentaries and performance pieces, Yang lost lovers and friends to the AIDS pandemic.
 The potential impact of COVID-19 in Australia also crossed his mind.
 “It’s different from AIDS, which was much worse,” he says, “because there was a lot of stigma attached to AIDS.
 If you were gay, then you were vilified.
 If you were gay and had AIDS, then you were a total pariah.

 “At that stage, AIDS was a death sentence.
 This pandemic [COVID-19] is not as difficult to negotiate.
-It’s still scary, and there’s restrictions.
+It’s still scary, and there are restrictions.
 But AIDS was really fearful, and you were subjected to judgement and hate.
 Since COVID-19 is across the board, there is a sense of solidarity amongst everyone, whereas that certainly wasn’t the case with AIDS.”